 Big Sky Music Festival is back for its second year, and it’s going to be another amazing day filled with great classic country music!
-The lineup for the 2020 festival has been announced, and it’s certain to draw a huge crowd.
+The full lineup for the 2020 festival has been announced, and it’s certain to draw a huge crowd.
 The Big Sky Music Festival will be Saturday July 18th, 2020 at Burl’s Creek Event Ground in Oro-Medonte, Ontario.

 Similar to last year, Big Sky Music Festival will also feature a fantastic classic car show and craft market.
 New this year, will be the “Big Rig Show & Shine” – where you will be able to check out all the semis; customs, classics and fleets.